Colonial Hong Kong

 The refugees

-L: These tenements housed Chinese refugees.
+These tenements were built fast to house Chinese refugees.
 Though there was little space for each person, life was infinitely preferable le to starvation on the mainland.

 A lone shoe shiner.
 Nobody came to Hong Kong to beg in those days; they started with whatever jobs they could manage with scrounged gear, then worked their ways up.